MalcolmTKS/MalcolmTKS/README.md

 # 💫 About Me:
-🔭Threat Hunter x Cyber Threat Intelligence<be>
+🔭Threat Hunting x Cyber Threat Intelligence<be>

 ## 🌐 Socials: